Frequently Asked Questions

 The A&M System is one of the largest systems of higher education in the nation, with a budget of $4.2 billion.
-Through a statewide network of 11 universities, seven state agencies and a comprehensive health science center.
-A&M System members educate more than 120,000 students and reach another 22 million people through service each year.
-With more than 28,000 faculty and staff, the A&M System has a physical presence in 250 of the state’s 254 counties and a programmatic presence in every one.
-In 2011, externally funded research expenditures exceeded $780 million to help drive the state’s economy.
+Through a statewide network of 11 universities, seven state agencies, two service units and a comprehensive health science center.
+A&M System members educate more than 140,000 students and reach another 22 million people through service each year.
+With more than 24,000 faculty and staff, the A&M System has a physical presence in 250 of the state’s 254 counties and a programmatic presence in every one.
+System-wide, externally funded research expenditures exceeded $932 million to help drive the state’s economy.

 What does “A” and “M” stand for?

 Texas A&M, the state’s first public institution of higher education, was opened on Oct.
 4, 1876, as the Agricultural and Mechanical College of Texas.
 Both Texas A&M and Prairie View A&M owe their origin to the Morrill Acts of 1862 and 1890, which established the nation’s land-grant college system.
 When Texas A&M gained university status in 1963, the “A&M” was incorporated into the official name in deference to the institution’s history and traditions, but the individual letters no longer explicitly stand for anything.

-What is the mission statement for The Texas A&M University System?
+What is the mission of The Texas A&M University System?